alexriosdev/hou01-seng-ft-100520/02-intro-to-oo/README.md

 ## Learning Objectives

-* Define `object` in programming domain
+- [x] Define `object` in programming domain
-* Explain the difference between a class and an instance
+- [x] Explain the difference between a class and an instance
-* Explain the concept of sending messages
+- [x] Explain the concept of sending messages
-* Create a class and instantiate an instance of the class
+- [x] Create a class and instantiate an instance of the class
-* Pass arguments to `new` by defining an initialize method in class
+- [x] Pass arguments to `new` by defining an initialize method in class
-* Create instance methods
-* Call methods on the implicit or explicit `self`
-* Define attribute readers and writers using `attr_` macros
+- [x] Define attribute readers and writers using `attr_` macros
-* Get more practice with array compositions (`each`, `map`, `select`/`filter`)
+- [x] Create instance methods
-* Explain the need for variable scope and why it's important to not utilize global variables
+- [x] Explain the need for variable scope and why it's important to not utilize global variables
+- [ ] Call methods on the implicit or explicit `self`
+- [ ] Determining execution context - are we "inside" or "outside" an object?
+- [ ] Get more practice with array compositions (`each`, `map`, `select`/`filter`)

 ## Additional Objectives
-* Gaining some intuition for the phrase "Everything is an object"
+- [x] Gaining some intuition for the phrase "Everything is an object"
-* Explain the differences between classes and objects
+- [x] Explain the differences between classes and objects
-* Understand the difference between local variable and instance variable scope
+- [x] Understand the difference between local variable and instance variable scope
-* Know what method dispatch is and how it works
+- [x] Know what method dispatch is and how it works
-* Determining execution context - are we "inside" or "outside" an object?

 ## Notes
 - Whiteboard exercise